gtangelo/gtangelo/README.md

 ## Hello, World!
 I'm Gabriel! 👋
 I'm currently a third year computer science student at UNSW!

-You either came across here to have a look at some of my projects, just bored or doing some basic OSINT of me 👀.
+You either came across here to have a look at some of my projects, just bored or doing some basic OSINT of me 👀, so have fun looking around!

 #### 💬 A bit about myself...
 - 🟣 Project lead for CSESoc Projects - Circles